 Once they meet the dog outside the kennel they make a decision within 8 minutes.
 They like to be able to play with the dog and once play is over, they like the dog to lie quietly beside them.

 Open Paw teaches the dogs all these skills so it will help them find a new home quicker.

-We are now working with cat behaviourists to develop a feline version of Open Paw with the plan for all of our catteries to adopt the Open Paw programme by the end of 2017.
+We went on to work with cat behaviourists to develop a feline version of Open Paw, and all of our catteries adopted the Open Paw programme by the end of 2017.

 What is different with Open Paw?

 There are some major differences in the way we now work with the animals:

 The programme allows for regular toilet breaks during the day which enables us to either continue the dogs’ existing habits or teach them new ones.
 We have designated toileting areas and dogs visit there before doing any training or going on a walk.
 This teaches them great habits for their new home, and also teaches them to be clean in kennels.

 Traditionally we have hosed out every kennel every day but because the dogs are now clean in kennels we are able to ‘spot clean’ each day and deep clean once a week or when the kennel is vacated, whichever is sooner.
 This benefits the dogs in two ways, firstly ‘spot cleaning’ means familiar smells are not all cleaned away which helps the dog feel more at home, and as the animal care staff are spending less time on cleaning they can spend more time working with the dogs.